4.67 from 6 votes

 If you already have a favorite pizza dough or a store-bought pizza dough, either of those can be swapped in this recipe too.
 You can try my more traditional homemade pizza dough recipe, just make sure to leave out the Italian herbs in the recipe.

 Apples come in all different varieties.
-Some are great for baking, some are best for eatting fresh, and some are good for both!
-Here’s a few apples that are great for baking, and would be delicious in this pizza.
+Some are great for baking, some are best for eating fresh, and some are good for both!
+Here’s a few apples that are great for baking, and would be delicious in this pizza (and also are delicious for these apple crisp cookie cups!)

 • Jonagold